syncfusion-content/javascript-docs/js/Chart/Axis.md

 ![](/js/Chart/Axis_images/axis_img15.png)

-Chart’s X-axis with RangePadding set to None {:.caption}

 **Round**

 When the value of the [`rangePadding`](../api/ejchart#members:primaryxaxis-rangepadding) property is **round**, the axis range is rounded to the nearest possible date time value.